TulioDomingos/akka-scala-katas/master-slave/README.md

 - `MasterActor.scala`: The master actor stub
 - `SlaveActor.scala`: The slave actor stub
 - `SlaveActorSpec.scala`: Slave actor BDD test.
-- `MasterActorSpec.scala`: Not created so you should implement one.

 A good starting point is to make the `SlaveActorSpec` pass.